Adyen/adyen-react-native/README.md

 ### Configuration

-To read more about other configuration, see the [full list](configuration).
+To read more about other configuration, see the [full list][configuration].
 Example of required configuration:

 ```typescript